chamelopi/wohnungshelden-challenge/applications/backend/DECISIONS.md

 - manual null checks are necessary for every single field

-There might be a way to merge the non-null fields with the existing PropertyApplication entity, but I didn't explore this possibility.
+There might be a way to generically merge the non-null fields with the existing PropertyApplication entity, but I didn't explore this possibility further.